Today we will learn how to proceed with the logo design task. Let’s take an example from some of the previous work.

 After submitting and finalizing the logo.
 Create Presentation for clients and submit it with all the vector files ( Ai, EPS, SVG, PDF, etc.)

-After establishing a logo design process we knew that the first step of any design is not sketching or research is always about empathy.
+After establishing a logo design process we knew that the first step of any Graphic design is not sketching or research is always about empathy.
 You know better about your users as such as your design relevant to that.

 Trust the process!!!!